FStilwell/1_Logic_Analyser-Minimal_Oscilloscope-Signal_Generator/README.md

 4. Pushbutton
 5. Various jumper wires

-The program was intially created in several smaller programs, each with dedicated functions, then they were integrated in a main program.
+The program was initially created in several smaller programs, each with dedicated functions, then they were integrated in a main program.

 ## 3. Methods